 Have you attended a fundraising event recently or been an invited guest to a special family celebration?
-These occasions also call for acknowledgment with a thank-you note.
+These occasions also call for acknowledgment with a business thank-you card.
 First, your host or hostess needs to know that you, as a guest, appreciated the invitation to attend.
 Your thank-you message acknowledges the level of work involved in making the event happen and expresses that you had an enjoyable time in the company of other guests.

 While you can find stationery with preprinted thank you card sayings, consider taking some time to make your thank-you message feel personal and sincere.
 Conclude with a statement about making time to see the person again or reciprocate the thoughtfulness by inviting the individual to attend an upcoming event that you’re planning.